What is Vitiligo?

 Schedule a Consultation

-If you suffer from Vitiligo and would like to seek treatment, call (301) 249-0970 to schedule a consultation with Dr. Valerie Callender.
-Our practice serves Glenn Dale, MD and surrounding areas.
+If you suffer from Vitiligo and would like to seek treatment, call (301) 249-0970 or fill out an online form to schedule a consultation with Dr. Valerie Callender.
+Our practice serves Glenn Dale, MD and the surrounding areas.